-INTAKE MANIFOLD HEATER MAY CAUSE EXPLOSION AND SEVERE INJURY.
+INTAKE MANIFOLD HEATER

+MAY CAUSE EXPLOSION

+AND SEVERE INJURY.

-ENGINE BLOCK HEATER
+ENGINE BLOCK HEATER - DIESEL ENGINE

-Your coach is equipped with an engine coolant heater to assist starting in freezing temperatures.
+Your diesel engine is equipped with an engine coolant heater to assist starting in freezing temperatures.
 The power cord is located in the rear cargo compartment on the driver side of the coach.
 When plugged into the receptacle, the heater is connected to both the shoreline and the auxiliary generator, so a separate extension cord is not needed.
 The power switch is a standard household light switch located near the OnePlace Systems Monitor Panel.

-Diesel Engine Heater Switch (typical)
+Diesel Engine Heater Switch (Typical)